swaldman/sbt-ethereum/src/main/paradox/overview.md

 For training or more in-depth support, please [contact us](mailto:support@sbt-ethereum.io).

-If you would like to support the continued development of _sbt-ethereum_, please donate to `sbt-ethereum.eth` (or, equivalently, hex address `0x9edDB06e873f62dc14b551316de9EdFaD2DD0741`).
+If you would like to support the continued development of _sbt-ethereum_, please donate to `sbt-ethereum.eth`.
 Donations of Ether or ERC-20 tokens are greatly appreciated.

 ### Development